will123195/restable/README.md

 })
 ```

+Notice consuming the API is identical on client-side and server-side.
+Except the server-side is obviously faster because there is no http request!

 ## Advanced usage

 You might have endpoints that behave differently based on the user that is calling it.

-When your endpoint is called via REST, `req` and `res` objects are available.
+When your endpoint is called via http, the `req` and `res` objects are available.
 For example, you might be using some sort of authentication middleware:

-GET /api/my/books
+##### GET /api/my/books
 ```js
 function ($) {
   if (!$.req.authenticated) {